 Welcome back to another session with the Air Fryer Bro!
-As the air fryer is a relatively new kitchen appliance, I am sure that a lot of you air fryer early adopters are looking around your kitchen and wondering!
+As the air fryer is a relatively new kitchen appliance, I am sure that a lot of you air fryer early adopters are looking around your kitchen and wondering about the possibilities!
 For example, looking at your nice shiny pyrex bowls or glass oven cookware and wondering whether it will work in your air fryer.
 They work in a microwave or an oven, so why not an air fryer?
 Can you use a glass bowl in an air fryer?
 We hope to give you an answer to that today!

-In short, as long as your Pyrex bowl or cookware is oven proof, it should be fine in your air fryer.
-However, an air fryer changes temperature a lot faster than a regular oven.
+In short, as long as your Pyrex bowl or cookware is oven proof, it should be safe to use in your air fryer.
+However, an air fryer changes temperature a lot faster than a regular or traditional oven.
 These rapid temperature changes may fracture your glass cookware.
 Therefore, if your cookware is oven safe, we would recommend you try it in your air fryer at maximum temperature a few times without food first.
 Basically, this type of glassware is not specifically designed for air fryers, so caution is needed.

 Now that we have answered the basic question, we now want to look at all the other important questions that go with it.

-Before we go on, I want to also tell you that we have a similar article about steel bowls in air fryers over HERE, if you also have metal bowls you want to try in your air fryer, you might want to read that one too 🙂
+Before we go on, I want to also tell you that we have a similar article about steel bowls in air fryers over HERE.
+If you also have metal bowls you want to try in your air fryer, you might want to read that one too 🙂

 How to check if my glass cookware is oven safe?

-The best and most simple way to check, is when the manufacturer stamps an oven safe symbol, or writes the words “oven safe” straight onto the glass cookware itself to denote this type of cookware.
+The best and most simple way to check is when the manufacturer stamps an oven-safe symbol, or writes the words “oven safe” straight onto the glass cookware itself to denote this type of cookware.
 Usually, this can be found on the base of the product, and denotes the use of oven-safe glass rather than ordinary glass.
 Oven safe glassware should be made with borosilicate glass (known to you as tempered glass) and is much more heat resistant than regular glass.

-Other than that, you could consider that most glass cookware is made at temperatures of up to 600 degrees Celsius, which is equivalent to over 1000 degrees Fahrenheit.
+Other than that, you could consider that most oven-safe glass cookware is made at temperatures of up to 600 degrees Celsius, which is equivalent to over 1000 degrees Fahrenheit.
 An air fryer is not likely to get close to this temperature, so you should be fine.
 However, you should test your glass cookware in your air fryer a few times first (at the highest temperature and without food), to help you decide whether it will be usable and won’t shatter or breakdown in any way.
 Be warned, if the manufacturer doesn’t specifically say their product is oven safe, you use it in an air fryer at your own risk.
 Never put food straight into an un-tested glass bowl, even if you think it is an oven-safe glass bowl!

 Does glass cookware work well in an air fryer?